UlyanaKucherenko/UlyanaKucherenko/README.md

 ## Summary

 🚀 Hi there!
-I’m a Middle Front-end Developer with hands-on experience in web development.
+I’m a Front-end Developer with hands-on experience in web development.
 My passion lies in crafting seamless and user-friendly interfaces.
 I have a strong background in **React.js**, and I bring proficiency in a range of technologies and tools:

 * **Languages**: JavaScript, TypeScript
 * **Web Technologies**: HTML/CSS, SASS/SCSS, styled-components